mithril-security/blindai/docs/docs/concepts/why-blindbox.md

 Companies and institutions have been dying to use **Large Language Models (LLMs)** like ChatGPT or GitHub Copilot **without restrictions**.
 You could theoretically feed them sensitive data like the codebase of a software under developpement, a classified government report, a client database full of personal data...
 But those scenarios are impossible right now, because **no LLM provider provides strong privacy guarantees**.
 For many industry players, this is a cybersecurity nightmare: for example, thousands of employees are using ChatGPT to help them in their tasks, feeding it company data that could then be accessed by any OpenAI employee.

-Deploying a model in BlindBox could facilitate and increase its adoption,because clients wouldn't have to worry about their privacy being maintained.
+Deploying a model in BlindBox could facilitate and increase its adoption, because clients wouldn't have to worry about their privacy being maintained.

 ## Next steps
 ____________________________